 First, we assess the situation.
 We ask about symptoms—how long the problem has been happening, whether other drains are affected, and what you’ve already tried.
 Then we inspect the sink, P-trap, and any accessible waste pipes.
 If the blockage isn’t obvious, we’ll use a CCTV drain camera to locate it.

 Once we’ve identified the cause, we choose the right clearing method.
 For grease, soap, and organic buildup, high-pressure water jetting is the most effective solution.
-This process uses a specialized nozzle that blasts water at up to 5,000 PSI, scouring the inside of your pipes and flushing debris into the sewer.
+This process uses a specialised nozzle that blasts water at up to 5,000 PSI, scouring the inside of your pipes and flushing debris toward the sewer.
 It’s safe for most pipe materials and leaves your drains cleaner than new.

 If the camera reveals a cracked or collapsed pipe, we’ll discuss repair options.
 In many cases, pipe relining is a cost-effective alternative to excavation.
 This process involves inserting a resin-lined sleeve into the damaged section, which hardens to form a new pipe within the old one.
-It’s faster, less disruptive, and often more affordable than digging up your yard or breaking through concrete
+It’s faster, less disruptive, and often more affordable than digging up your yard or breaking through concrete—an important consideration on tight Sydney blocks.

 When to Call a Licensed Plumber in Sydney